Multiplex (movie theater): United States

 AMC has since opened many megaplexes with up to 30 screens, beginning with AMC Ontario Mills 30, which was billed by AMC in its advertising as the "world's largest theater" when it opened on December 13, 1996.
 Three months after AMC Ontario Mills 30 opened, Edwards Theaters opened their largest theater across the street with 22 screens, the Edwards Ontario Palace 22.
 If the two adjacent parking lots were counted as one, this meant the city of Ontario, California had 52 screens on one parking lot, more than anywhere else in the United States.
 The construction of these two adjacent megaplexes in the Inland Empire was the culmination of a "bitter lifelong rivalry" between the elderly chief executives of these two leading movie theater operators: AMC's Stanley Durwood (who died in 1999) and Edwards Theaters's James Edwards (who died in 1997).
-Edwards was furious when he learned that Durwood had beaten him to a deal with Ontario Mills, and later told him, "I had to teach you a lesson".
+Edwards was powerful when he learned that Durwood had beaten him to a deal with Ontario Mills, and later told him, "I had to teach you a lesson".
 Although there were other locations where theater owners ruthlessly fought each other on a smaller scale, Ontario more than any other place became synonymous with self-destructive rivalry in the North American film exhibition industry.
 At the ShoWest conference in March 1997, Bill Kartozian, the former head of the National Association of Theatre Owners, told the attendees: "Thou shalt not Ontario each other".

-By 2004, only 25% of movie theaters in the United States had one screen and there were over 500 multiplexes with more than 16 screens.
+By 2004, only 25% of movie theaters in the United States had one screen, and there were over 500 multiplexes with more than 16 screens.